 {\bfseries DSWLP}

 s.t. \begin{flushright}

 \end{flushright}

-The pricing function is given as part of the solution of the DSWLP: $p(S)$ is the value of the last ``unit'' of a given bundle $S$ the seller allocates to a buyer.
-The dual variable $b(q,l)$ is fictitious agent $q$'s (of buyer $l$) surplus, and $d(S,r)$ is the seller's ``incremental surplus'' from selling a bundle with cost connection to $S$ assuming a corresponding incremental cost of $\DC(S,r)$.
+The pricing function is given as part of the DSWLP solution: $p(S)$ is the value of the last ``unit'' of a given bundle $S$ the seller assigns to some buyer.
+The dual variable $b(q,l)$ is the surplus of fictitious agent $q$ of buyer $l$, and $d(S,r)$ is the seller's incremental surplus from selling a bundle with a cost connection to $S$ assuming a corresponding incremental cost of $\DC(S,r)$.

-Importantly, the pricing function is anonymous, facilitated by the preferences over \emph{anonymous partitions}.
-As these prices are shown to be competitive equilibrium prices, they take into account interactions of package $S$ with the aggregate package multiset, or partition, $\kb$ the seller allocates.
-The price of the supplied package multiset, as well as the price for any buyer demanding a package multiset, is given by $p(\kb) = \sum_{\Sin} k_S p(S)$.
+We establish in \cref{prop:primal-dual-CE} that $p(S)$ is indeed a competitive equilibrium pricing function.
+This pricing function takes into account the interactions of a package $S$ with the aggregate partition $\kb$ the seller supplies.
+The price of the supplied partition, as well as the price for any buyer demanding a package multiset, is given by $p(\kb) = \sum_{\Sin} k_S p(S)$.
 We formally state the price structure in \cref{prop:pricing} below.
-We define $\rtild_S:= \argmax_r\{y(S,r):y(S,r)>0\}$, the last step on incremental cost function corresponding to bundle $S$, on which a positive quantity is allocated, and $\rtild:=\min_\Sin \rtild_S$. \begin{observation} For all $\Sin$ and for all ${S'}\in\Succes(S)$, it holds that $\rtild_S \leq \rtild_{S'}$. \end{observation} \begin{proof} As noted in \cref{observation:cost-function-assignment}, the assignment $y(S,r) = 1$ of a step on some incremental cost function $\DC(S,\cdot)$ requires the assignment of some step $r'$ such that $y({S'},r') = 1$ on every incremental cost function $\DC({S'},\cdot)$, if $S$ has a cost connection to ${S'}$, i.e.,~${S'}\in\Succes(S)$.
+We define $\rtild_S:= \argmax_r\{y(S,r):y(S,r)>0\}$, the last step on incremental cost function corresponding to bundle $S$, on which a positive quantity is allocated, and $\rtild:=\min_\Sin \rtild_S$. \begin{lemma} For all $\Sin$ and for all ${S'}\in\Succes(S)$, it holds that $\rtild_S \leq \rtild_{S'}$. \end{lemma} \begin{proof} As noted in \cref{lemma:cost-function-assignment}, the assignment $y(S,r) = 1$ of a step on some incremental cost function $\DC(S,\cdot)$ requires the assignment of some step $r'$ such that $y({S'},r') = 1$ on every incremental cost function $\DC({S'},\cdot)$, if $S$ has a cost connection to ${S'}$, i.e.,~${S'}\in\Succes(S)$.
 Therefore, for any given partition, on any incremental cost function corresponding to ${S'}$, there must be at least as many steps with $y({S'},\cdot) = 1$ as on any incremental cost function corresponding to~$S$. \end{proof}

-\subsection{Competitive equilibrium and its pricing function}
+\subsection{Competitive Equilibrium and its Pricing Function}

-As is standard in linear programming, we work with complementary slackness conditions to establish a competitive equilibrium.
-Because the seller's language allows for preferences of partitions, this requires additional techniques, compared to, e.g.,~\cite{Bikhchandani1997,Bikhchandani2002}.
-Most importantly, we characterize in a first step the pricing function that supports, as we later demonstrate, a competitive equilibrium allocation.